mmistakes/minimal-mistakes/README.md

 ## Contributing

-Found a typo in the documentation or interested in [fixing a bug](https://github.com/mmistakes/minimal-mistakes/issues)?
+Having trouble working with the theme?
+Found a typo in the documentation?
+Interested in adding a feature or [fixing a bug](https://github.com/mmistakes/minimal-mistakes/issues)?
 Then by all means [submit an issue](https://github.com/mmistakes/minimal-mistakes/issues/new) or [pull request](https://help.github.com/articles/using-pull-requests/).
 If this is your first pull request, it may be helpful to read up on the [GitHub Flow](https://guides.github.com/introduction/flow/) first.

-For help with using the theme or general Jekyll support questions, please use the [Jekyll Talk forums](https://talk.jekyllrb.com/).
+Minimal Mistakes has been designed as a base for you to customize and fit your site's unique needs.
+Please keep this in mind when requesting features and/or submitting pull requests.
+If it's not something that most people will use, I probably won't consider it.
+When in doubt ask.

+This goes for author sidebar links and "share button" additions -- I have no intention of merging in every possibly option, the essentials are there to get you started :smile:.

 ### Pull Requests